erbcreedok/GTH-prod/README.md

 ```

 ## Overwriting Bootstrap sass variables
-You can overwrite specific bootstrap sass variables by uncommenting lines in bootstrap-user-variables.scss
+You can overwrite specific bootstrap sass variables by uncommenting lines in assets/css/1-frameworks/bootstrap/bootstrap-user-variables.scss

 ## PHP Support?
 If you need a server with PHP support you can use the project with [MAMP Pro](https://www.mamp.info/en/mamp-pro/) or similiar.